blue-veery-gmbh/spring-rest-2-ts/README.md

 # Spring rest2ts generator
-spring-rest2ts-generator generates TypeScript code based on spring mvc REST controllers and data model for HTTP requests and responses.
+spring-rest2ts-generator generates TypeScript code based on Spring MVC REST controllers and data model for HTTP requests and responses.

 ## Installation
 To add a dependency on spring-rest2ts-generator using Maven, use the following: